drangara/MFIX-Exa/docs/source_docs/qb/granRT.rst

     by new fingers growing from the center of the rising bubbles.

-The granular-RT is simulated with MFiX-Exa 19.08 with the following setup.
+The granular-RT is simulated with MFIX-Exa 19.08 with the following setup.
 The domain is 56 mm wide by 68 mm tall and 1 mm deep which is discretized by a uniform mesh of :math:`224 \times 272 \times 4` CFD cells.
 No-slip walls are applied at top, bottom, left and right domain extents.